learn-co-curriculum/react-hooks-redux-crud-lab/README.md

 ## Objectives

-Implement a Yelp-like application where users can create and delete both restaurants and reviews of each restaurant.
+* Implement a Yelp-like application where users can create and delete both restaurants and reviews of each restaurant.

-Implement a Yelp-like application with restaurants and reviews.
+## Introduction

-In this lab, we will practice creating and removing various items.
+In this lab, we will practice creating and removing various items using Redux.
 We are working with two different resources, with each restaurant having many reviews and reviews belonging to a restaurant.
 Similar to the previous Redux delete lab, implement container components to connect to your Redux store - one for